tfogo/aws-kubernetes-the-hard-way/README.md

 This fork is a modified version of Kelsey Hightower's [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) for making a Kubernetes cluster on AWS.
 Kelsey's original guide focuses on GCP.
 The original will be more regularly updated so this fork is only intended to be a convenient reference of AWS-specific commands.

 The commands are based on Kelsey's old AWS version of the tutorial, but they have been tweaked and made to fit a more recent version of his guide.
+The text of the guide has been slightly modified in some places, but my intent is to only modify it where necessary to work with AWS.

 <hr />